dbrownidau/constitution/WIP-Constitution.md

 -------------------
 24.1.
 All members with voting rights have the power to call a vote of dissent.

 24.2.
-This will overide or reverse a decision made by the executive committee, if possible.
+This will override or reverse a decision made by the executive committee, if possible.

 24.3.
 This may only be called upon actions or policies in which a vote has not been drawn (see 14.).